Sinorbis

 Final words

 As you can see from this article, China is definitely a mobile-first market and when it comes to digital, designing your brand experience for mobile marketing needs to be a priority from the get-go.
 If you’re first starting out, make sure to focus on a mobile responsive website that can be optimised for Chinese search engines.
-Setting up your WeChat official account can further help you to reach your target audience.
+Setting up your WeChat account can further help you to reach your target audience.

 Once you have those digital marketing foundations in place, you can start looking into tactics such as video live streaming and social media advertising to capture the attention and dollars of Chinese mobile users.